mitchellporter/BGRecursiveTableViewDataSource/README.md

 ## Debugging Tips

-If you run into a crash or exception, try disabling one or more of your section groups or their subsections.
+If you run into a crash or exception, try disabling one or more of your section groups and/or their subsections to pinpoint the cause.

 ## Installation